 Cheddar Jalapeno Biscuits

-- 1 tsp kosher salt or 1/2 tsp table salt
+- 1 teaspoon kosher salt or ½ teaspoon table salt

 - 1 cup shredded cheddar cheese 3 oz by weight